FabioGigante00/CI2024_project-work/README.md

 Contributors: Leonardo Sgroi, Fabio Gigante, Dragos-Constantin Buhnila.

-To use the notebooks make sure to create a data folder in the root of the project and insert the dataset in which you want to perform symbolic regression.
+To use the notebooks make sure to create a /data folder in the root of the project and insert the dataset in which you want to perform symbolic regression.